ML-NITM/ML-NITM.github.io/assignment.md

  - `Train` the `classifier` with the `train` dataset
  - `Test` the `classifier` with the `Test` dataset
  - `Visualize` the datapoint where there is `miss-classification`.
- - Plot a `scatter graph` choosing any two features or try all combinations.
+ - Plot the data using `scatter plot` by choosing any two features or try all combinations.

 ### Load CSV file with Numpy